SOunit/canada_stack_overflow/README.md

 # what is expo
 Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.

+# contact
+- if you have any problem with setup and etc. let's talk in zoom or slack!